We all must answer one day to our God, the Creator of the universe and all that is in it!

 It clearly tells us about the total depravity of man, who is separated from God by his sin…

-If a man isn’t willing to admit his sinfulness before God, how will he turn to Christ as his Lord and Savior?! – HE WILL NOT!
+If a person isn’t willing to admit his sinfulness before God, how will he turn to Christ as his Lord and Savior?! – HE WILL NOT, at least not from the heart, which is what God sees!

 Rom 5:12 Therefore, just as through one man sin entered into the world, and death through sin, and so death spread to all men, because all sinned.